ioTracker/decoder-js/README.md

 *Note*: This is not the actual decoder that is run on the ioTracker backend; so payloads may differ from the results you receive from the ioTracker API.

+## TTN compatibility
+For TTN, `decoder_ttn.js` is required to be used instead of `decoder.js`.
+The reason is that TTN requires an older javascript version.`

 ## Usage
 The `Decoder` function in the `decoder.js` is a self contained function, that takes a `Buffer` as it's input and returns an `Object` containing the decoded payload.